-In a letter dated 27 September 1995, which he received on 2 October 1995, a senior officer of the Division of Personnel told him that the Organization had decided to terminate his appointment under Staff Rule 1040 headed "Completion of temporary appointments" - at 31 December 1995, when his post was "scheduled for abolition" for want of funding.
-On 13 November 1995 he gave the headquarters Board of Appeal notice of appeal against termination.
+In a letter dated 26 September 1995, a senior officer of the Division of Personnel told him that the Organization had decided to terminate his appointment under Staff Rule 1050.5, which is about the termination of the appointment of a staff member who has at least 5 years' satisfactory service in the Organization on account of abolition or intended abolition of post; termination was to take effect at 31 December 1995, when his post was "scheduled for abolition" for want of funding.
+On 15 November 1995 he gave the headquarters Board of Appeal notice of appeal against termination.

-By a letter of 19 March 1996 an Assistant Director-General informed the chairman of the Staff Committee that the Director-General was willing to give former staff of the Programme leave to go directly to the Tribunal.
-On 28 May 1996 the complainant told the headquarters Board that he was withdrawing his appeal.
+By a letter of 19 March 1996 an Assistant Director-General told the chairman of the Staff Committee that the Director-General was willing to give former staff of the Programme leave to go directly to the Tribunal.
+On 28 May 1996 the complainant informed the headquarters Board that he was withdrawing his appeal.

 B. The complainant submits that the decision to terminate his appointment was unlawful.
-He alleges breach of formal requirements about notice of termination in the WHO Manual and failure to carry out the "reduction-in-force procedure" required under Staff Rule 1050.2, which is about termination due to abolition of a post of indefinite duration.
-He points out that the Administration did not give him sufficient notice of termination and relies on precedent which declares such notice invalid and entails tacit renewal.
-He also objects to the Organization's failure to put him on another vacant post which he was qualified for.
+He alleges breach of formal requirements about notice of termination in the WHO Manual and failure to carry out the "reduction-in-force procedure" required under Staff Rule 1050.2, on termination due to abolition of a post of indefinite duration.

-He seeks the quashing of the notice of termination in the letter of 27 September 1995 and reinstatement as from 1 January 1996 with payment, plus interest, of all entitlements due from that date less any occupational earnings he may have had up to the actual date of reinstatement.
+He seeks the quashing of the notice of termination in the letter of 26 September 1995 and reinstatement as from 1 January 1996 with payment, plus interest, of all entitlements due from that date, less any occupational earnings he may have had up to the actual date of reinstatement.
 He claims 4,000 Swiss francs in costs.

 C. In its reply the WHO says that it treated him fairly and in full compliance with the rules.
-He got notice of termination a "mere" two days after the period of notice began.
 The Manual provision he relies on does not apply to his case.
-Nor was he entitled to a reduction-in-force procedure under Rule 1050.2: the completion of his appointment did not coincide with the abolition of a post of indefinite duration and so the applicable provision was Rule 1040.
-In any event the Organization "made diligent efforts" to find other employment for him.
+Nor was he entitled to a reduction-in-force procedure under Rule 1050.2.
+Since he had more than five years' satisfactory service it was proper to terminate his appointment under Rule 1050.5, which gave him the benefit of the indemnity set out under 1050.4.
+In any event the Organization did its utmost to find other employment for him.
 If the Tribunal ruled in his favour, the application of the reduction-in-force procedure would be a more appropriate remedy than reinstatement.

-D. In his rejoinder the complainant rebuts the Organization's pleas and enlarges on his own.
-He presses his claims.

-E. In its surrejoinder the WHO maintains that it met the "essential" requirements of the material provisions in the Manual and that there was no call to apply the reduction-in-force procedure to the complainant's case.
+- D. In his rejoinder the complainant rebuts the Organization's pleas and enlarges on his own.
+He presses his claims. - E. In its surrejoinder the WHO maintains that it met the "essential" requirements of the material provisions in the Manual and that there was no call to apply the reduction-in-force procedure to the complainant's case.